nicholasdickey/whish-text-com/README.md

 ## Getting Started

-To use Wish-Text.com, simply visit the [website](https://www.wish-text.com) and create an account.
-Once logged in, you can start composing messages, creating cards, and exploring gift suggestions.
+To use Wish-Text.com, simply visit the [website](https://www.wish-text.com), you can start composing messages, creating cards, and exploring gift suggestions.

 ## Usage